 Peace Cranes is an exhibition of contemporary public art exploring the twin existential threats of nuclear weapons and climate change through the works of Scottish and international artists presented online, and a cathedral-size, visually arresting, site-specific installation of 140,000 origami peace cranes by established Scottish artist Janis Hart presented at Edinburgh’s St John’s Church.

-Scheduled to premiere on 6 August 2021 as a commemoration of the atomic bombing of Hiroshima and the 140,000 lives lost in 1945, the Peace Cranes exhibition will span the heritage site of St John’s Episcopal Church in Edinburgh, as well as a dedicated digital public space as part of Edinburgh’s Just festival for peace, human rights, social, environmental and economic justice – within the framework of both the Edinburgh International Fringe Festival and the United Nations International Year of Peace and Trust.
+Scheduled to premiere on 6 August 2021 as a commemoration of the 140,000 lives lost following the atomic bombing of Hiroshima in 1945, the Peace Cranes exhibition will span the heritage site of St John’s Church in Edinburgh, as well as a dedicated digital public space as part of Edinburgh’s Just Festival for peace, human rights, social, environmental and economic justice – within the framework of both the Edinburgh Fringe Festival and the United Nations International Year of Peace and Trust.

-The Peace Cranes exhibition is the latest contemporary art initiative of Peace & Justice – an independent charity, building a culture of peace across Scotland since 1980 and a co-recipient of the Nobel Prize for Peace in 2017.
-The exhibition is a collaboration with the Peace Museum – UK’s only accredited museum telling the untold stories of peace, peacebuilders, social reform and peace movements.
-The Peace Cranes exhibition also represents an ongoing partnership with Edinburgh’s Just Festival.
+The Peace Cranes exhibition is the latest contemporary art initiative of Peace & Justice – an independent charity, building a culture of peace across Scotland since 1980.
+Peace Cranes exhibition also represents an ongoing partnership with Edinburgh’s Just Festival.